asangal/ansible_wavefront_proxy_telegraf/roles/wavefront.wavefront-ansible/README.md

 Once Collector(Telegraf) agent is installed/configured successfully.
 1) You can see its configuration files at: /etc/telegraf/* or /etc/telegraf/telegraf.d/*
 2) You can fine the log files at: /var/log/telegraf/*
+3) telegraf_tags variable can be passed at cmd line (or set in <role>/defaults/main.yml) This variable if enabled, will add tags under `[global_tags]` section in telegraf.conf file.

+4) telegraf_inputs variable can be passed at cmd line (or set in <role>/defaults/main.yml) This variable if enabled, will create respective inputs.<key>.conf files in telegraf.d folder for any user defined inputs plugins.

 Optional
 3) You can create a new Dashboard (for Telegraf) on your WaveFront instance URL using: